Isaac ROS AprilTag

 Overview

 Isaac ROS AprilTag contains a ROS 2 package for detection of AprilTags, a type of fiducial marker that provides a point of reference or measure.
-AprilTag detections are GPU-accelerated for high performance.
+AprilTag detections are NVIDIA-accelerated for high performance.

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_apriltag/isaac_ros_apriltag_nodegraph.png/